-The sad truth is that, though there is a great deal of mountain-biking to be done on Table Mountain, there is no continuous trail on which a cyclist can clock up good mileage.
 Great efforts are being made to connect some of the existing MTB-legal areas, but at the moment most of the riding on the mountain requires a great deal of zigzagging and repeats.
 There's no getting away from the fact that the beautiful fynbos ecosystem is an extremely sensitive one, and not really conducive to rippin' it up.

 Add to that the established antipathy between old-school hikers and gangs of don't-give-a-damn bikers, and you have the battle lines firmly drawn in the summer sands.
 Much relationship building has been done, but the best solution, it seems, is to keep the two apart.
 The most successful example of this is at the Tokai Plantation, where people on mountain bikes hold sway, horses have separate trails, and the brave walkers only dare enter with a great deal of respect.

 A team of nature conservationists and mountain-biking community representatives has been working very hard behind the scenes for a number of years to reach compromises on access and to solve the maintenance dilemmas.
 The result: some magnificent legal riding, with more on the cards.
 According to the Environmental Management Programme for Recreational Riding in the Table Mountain National Park, a key objective is ‘to implement a mountain-biking route from Signal Hill to Simon's Town and, if possible, on to Cape Point'.

 Great mountain-biking trails, Tokai Plantation